aitomarabdeljalil/TokenizeArt/documentation/documentation.md

 ## Usage
 1. **Deploy the Contract**:
-   - Deploy using an Ethereum development environment like Remix, Hardhat, or Foundry.
+   - Deploy using an Ethereum development environment like Remix, Hardhat, or Foundry (see `deployment/deployment.md`).
    - Ensure OpenZeppelin dependencies are available.
 2. **Mint NFTs**:
    - Call `mintNFT` with a valid token URI (e.g., `ipfs://<hash>/metadata.json`).